 When Huntley died in 1857, annual turnover of the firm was £125,000 (around £12.5 million in 2014).
 George Palmer bought out Huntley’s son and took into partnership his brothers, Samuel and William Isaac Palmer, the former managing the London office and the latter running the factory.

-Huntley & Palmer was producing thousands of tons of biscuits every year by 1865.
+Huntley & Palmers was producing thousands of tons of biscuits every year by 1865.
 Ship’s biscuit was a major product.
-The firm responded quickly to consumer demand: following the success of the Pearl biscuit introduced by rival Peek Frean of Bermondsey, Huntley & Palmer introduced their own version within a matter of months.
+The firm responded quickly to consumer demand: following the success of the Pearl biscuit introduced by rival Peek Frean of Bermondsey, Huntley & Palmers introduced their own version within a matter of months.

 800 men and boys were employed by 1865.
-By this time Huntley & Palmer had introduced a compulsory employee sick fund, and provided a reading room at a small cost to subscribing workers.
+By this time Huntley & Palmers had introduced a compulsory employee sick fund, and provided a reading room at a small cost to subscribing workers.